An Excerpt from active measures: part ii

 “Where are you going?”

-“To signal for help.”
-Hadi went aft and climbed through the hole in the fuselage.
+“To signal for help.
+Some worker’s bound to see the flare.”
+Hadi rushed aft and climbed through the breach in the fuselage.

-Taghavi sat down across from Zamanian.
+Taghavi sat down beside Zamanian.
 After a few minutes, Pakpour thankfully stopped screaming and Zamanian went faint.
 Then he heard Hadi yell outside.

 “Here!”

-Taghavi came to his feet and staggered through the hole.
+Taghavi came to his feet and staggered through the breach.

-Headlights were gaining on them at high speed.
-Hadi kept waving his arms in the air until they came close enough to see him.
+Headlights gained on them at high speed.
+Hadi kept waving his arms until they came close enough to see him.
 There were three SUVs, Isuzu Troopers marked with the logo of the Iranian Central Oil Fields Company.

 Taghavi felt relieved, even hopeful.